lenazun/context/readme.md

 	<code>$ env/bin/pip install -r requirements.txt</code>

-+ Most files, including the Stanford NER and POS taggers are included on this repo.
-Clone it in your project directory.
++ Clone this repo into your project directory.

 + You need to add 2 keys:
 	- A Flask API key in controller.py